ManonLef/ManonLef/README.md

 - [Weather App](https://github.com/ManonLef/weather-app): Mainly to get a feel for working with API's and async code
 - [Binary Search Tree](https://github.com/ManonLef/bst): I'm sharing this one instead of my Knights Travails for I feel like the BST exercise was the most elaborate of the Computer Science projects to figure out.
 - [BattleShip](https://github.com/ManonLef/battleship): A project that starts out with writing tests in Jest
+- [HeartStone themed memory game](https://github.com/ManonLef/memory-card) using Vite and React

 ## Currently Learning

 I've recently finished my [BattleShip](https://github.com/ManonLef/battleship) game which was a project to put into practice working with Jest.
 I also completed the advanced Git module, and the advanced HTML/CSS module which covered responsiveness, animations, and accessibility.

 Currently I'm learning (and enjoying) React, Vite and Tailwind.
-My first project finished with these tools is a [CV Builder app](https://github.com/ManonLef/cv-app) and I'm building a [memory game](https://github.com/ManonLef/memory-card).
+I made a [CV Builder app](https://github.com/ManonLef/cv-app) and a [memory game](https://github.com/ManonLef/memory-card).
+Now I'm over half of the React path with routing, testing and a project coming up to finish the frontend.

 [![My Skills](https://skillicons.dev/icons?i=react,vite,tailwind)](https://skillicons.dev)